Minor Inclusive and Emergent Leadership: Empowering Yourself And Others To Reduce Social Inequalities

 - Intervision preparation (20%) – no resit

-- Intervision session between students, supported by faculty
+- Intervision sessions between students supported by faculty staff after week 3

-- Written / oral feedback on final report
+- Written / oral feedback on reflection portfolio